elbersb/tidylog/README.md

 ## Turning logging off, registering additional loggers

-To turn off the output for just a particular function call, you can simply call the dplyr functions directly, e.g. `dplyr::filter`.
+To turn off the output for just a particular function call, you can simply call the dplyr and tidyr functions directly, e.g. `dplyr::filter` and `tidyr::drop_na`.

 To turn off the output more permanently, set the global option `tidylog.display` to an empty list: